Skip to main content

 Geeta Nargund

-She is a Trustee and Director of UK charities, Create Health Foundation.
+She is the Founder and Trustee of UK women’s health charities, Create Health Foundation.
 She is the Co-Founder and President of the International Society for Mild Approaches in Assisted Reproduction (ISMAAR).
 She is a Board member and Vice Chair of the British Red Cross.
 She is also the co-founder and medical advisor of the Ginsburg Women’s Health Board UK.
 She is passionate about women’s safety in IVF, making assisted reproduction treatments accessible and closing the gender health gap.
+She is the Chair of Executive Pipeline Ltd.

 Declarations of interest